 Many flower and perennial varieties that have been further developed and refined by breeding carry “double” flowers.
 These are large, striking flowers with numerous petals.
 They were bred to decorate the garden as splendidly as possible.
 Unfortunately, one thing has been left out: their original function.

 Through breeding, the stamens – those parts of the plant that produce the pollen – were transformed into petals.
 Because of this change, many magnificent flowers no longer provide food for insects.
 So ecologically they are quite worthless.

 Wild shrubs, on the other hand, attract bees, bumblebees and many other insects into your garden and offer them a rich menu.
 They are – as already mentioned – very frugal.
 All you have to do is set/seed them and then (pretty much) only watch how your garden turns into a colorful and humming sea of flowers!

 The less work you want to have with your perennial bed later on, the more carefully you should proceed with planning and planting.

 Adapt the plants to the location, not vice versa!

 When choosing plants, consider the conditions of your garden.
 Whether you plant your perennial bed in full sunshine as an eye-catcher in the middle of a lawn or in (semi)shade as an underplanting of your fruit tree – you will find suitable plants for every location.

 You should also not ignore the condition of the ground.
-Some plants thrive better in light, dry soils (yarrow, red campion or the biennial large-flowered mullein), others in heavy, damp soils (forest honeysuckle, mountain flake flower, common loosestrife).
+Some plants thrive better in light, dry soils (yarrow, red campion or the biennial large-flowered mullein), others in heavy, damp soils (forest honeysuckle, mountain corn flower, common loosestrife).